camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 One instance must be actively serving traffic while the other is on standby.

-Operate and Tasklist stores some data in memory.
+Operate and Tasklist store some data in the active region, as they write directly to Elasticsearch, and this data is not replicated through Zeebe.
 In the event of a total active region loss, the following data loss will occur:

 - Operate Losses: Uncompleted batch operations
 - Tasklist Losses: Task assignments